enyu-hsu/vscode-debbugging/survey_memo.md

     I found those visualizations are often analyzed **case by case** (model by model), since the results are strongly affected by the data the model trained on.
 I did not find a general process on explinaing these visualized results.

 2. Verifying the **robustness** of a model (evaluating whether the model is well-trained)
-    1. Adversarial attack and defense
+    1. Adversarial attacks and defenses

         This is an interesting one since we usually won't expect (perhaps?) such attakcs from our client.